Judecoin/judecoin/README.md

 Responsible disclosure is encouraged.

-If you discover a security issue, please report it through the official Judecoin communication channels or the official repository issue process when appropriate.
+If you discover a security issue, please report it through the community Judecoin communication channels or the community repository issue process when appropriate.

 Please do not publicly disclose sensitive vulnerabilities before they have been reviewed.